Schascha/sassy-mixins/README.md

 ### Embed

-Responsive embeds, like videos or iframes.
+Responsive embeds, like videos or iFrames.
 By default the ratio is 16:9.
 Other options are '4:3', '1:2', '2:1', '1:1' or custom numbers.
-Also excepts lists.
+Also accepts lists.

 ```scss
 .embed {